enthusi/riscv_asm_tools/README.md

-# A (future) collection of assembly replacement for simple shell tools
+# A collection of small programs and tools fully written in RiscV 64bit assembly

 This is for learning and fun.
 I restrict myself to actual syscalls and RiscV 64bit.
 All written for the GNU-as.